MRmarioruci/inventoryService/README.md

 # Inventory Service
 An inventory service use case with some basic endpoints and logic.
+Read UseCase.pdf for more details

+# Goal
+	Understanding and translating product needs.
+Considering performance and scalability.

 ## Deliverables
 	1. /server